Differential Expression and the Mouse Gut-Brain Axis

 The comparison group matters with ratios!

-We are also setting a significant p-value as less than 0.05 (but you can also change this based on your best judgment).
+) as less than 0.05 (but you can also change this based on your best judgment).

 We start by creating a new column called diffexpressed